Healthcare: Security & HIPAA Readiness Brief

 Is this legal advice about HIPAA?

-No. This is general information.
-For legal interpretation of HIPAA requirements, consult counsel.
-We focus on practical security controls and evidence.
+No. This is general security information, not legal counsel.
+For legal interpretation of HIPAA requirements, consult qualified counsel.
+We focus on practical controls and evidence that support your compliance posture.

 What do OCR audits tend to focus on operationally?

-What should we prioritize if we’re worried about downtime?
+What should we prioritize if downtime is the main concern?

 What about vendors and BAAs?

-We help healthcare teams implement identity, endpoint, logging, and recovery controls and keep evidence current for audits and vendor reviews.
+We help healthcare teams implement identity, endpoint, logging, and recovery controls.
+We also help keep evidence current for audits, vendor reviews, and regulatory inquiries as your environment changes.

 Sources & References